-The mission of the Wisconsin Women's Council is to enhance the ability of all Wisconsin women to participate fully in all aspects of life.* as defined by S.1601 of the Wisconsin statutes.
+The mission of the Wisconsin Women's Council is to enhance the ability of all Wisconsin women to participate fully in all aspects of life.
+Wis.
+Stats.
+16.01.

 There is created a women's council which is attached to the department of administration under s.
 15.03.
 The council shall consist of 15 members.
 Except as provided in par. (c), all members shall be appointed for staggered 2-year terms.